sjswuitchik/summerREU2020/week3/week3_outline.md

 ## Step 1: Test ouf SAMtools command on trial data

-Using the BAM file in the week 3 directory (test.sorted.bam), use the `coverage` command to calculate some useful summary statistics for each scaffold.
+With the BAM file in the week 3 directory (test.sorted.bam), use the `coverage` command to calculate some useful summary statistics for each scaffold.
 You don't need to run this as a slurm script, it will be pretty quick to run in the terminal.

 `samtools coverage test.sorted.bam > test.out`